neilellis/api-docs/source/includes/node.md

 tutum tag set -t tag-2 7eaf7fff
 ```

-Replaces the old tags in the node for the new list provided.
+Names the node with a user-friendly name and/or replaces the old tags for the new list provided.

 ### Endpoint Type